CryptosOdysseus/AALE-Contributions/20190819-AALE-4th-Session-PREP-Scan-of-Contract-Law.md

 #

-## Method and summary findings

-X

-X

-X

-X

-X

-X

-# Method & Summary - Preliminary & Most Salient Findings - Contract Law Scan
+# Method & Summary - Preliminary & Most Salient Findings

 For general background at that stage of our group work, please refer to: